zwave-js/zwave-js-ui/README.md

 This allows Zwave2Mqtt to automatically add devices to Home Assistant.
 To enable this feature remember to set the flag **Hass Discovery** in Gateway settings configuration.

 **ATTENTION**: Hass updates often break Zwave2Mqtt device discovery.
 For this reason Zwave2Mqtt will try to be always compatible with latest hass version.
-Check the chengelog before update!
+Check the changelog before update!

 To achieve the best possible integration (including MQTT discovery):